testfairy/docs/docs/03_Android/02_Changelog.md

 ### Version 1.3.7
 Released: 2016-09-19

-* [NEW] New TestFairy session will be created after the app spend some time in the background.
+* [NEW] A new TestFairy session will be created after the app spend some time in the background.

 ### Version 1.3.5
 Released: 2016-08-30